 This policy covers financial losses from data breaches and cyberattacks.
 It's recommended for Oklahoma businesses that handle credit card numbers and other sensitive data.

-This policy bundles property insurance and general liability insurance in one plan.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for an Oklahoma business.

-Workers’ compensation insurance is required for Oklahoma businesses that have employees.
-It can cover medical costs for work injuries and illnesses.
+Workers’ comp insurance is required for Oklahoma businesses that have employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.